igorrybak/TaskManager/README.md

 # TaskManager
-Command "webpack" will build the app.
+"npm start" will build the app.
+"npm run start:dev" will start WDS (webpack-dev-server).